thomasheller/splitt0r/README.md

   - `-print` prints all titles found in the input (see below for what's a title)
   - `-write` actually writes the split files into the output directory

 If you don't pass any of the options, `-stats` is implied.
+You can supply multiple mode flags if you like.

 ### Input